Updated on: 11/13/2019

 Dangers of Unsecured Loads

-Although it seems like one of those things that never happens, an unsecured load accident can be extremely destructive, both in terms of property damage and personal injury.
+Although it seems like one of those things that never happens, an accident caused by roadway debris from an unsecured load can be extremely destructive, both in terms of property damage and personal injury.
 Just ask Robin Abel, a Washington state woman whose daughter nearly lost her life in an unsecured load accident when a 60-pound piece of furniture crashed through her windshield while she was driving.

 “People don’t think it will happen to their family, but I’m here to tell you it can happen to any of us at any time,” says Abel.